-Help Counselling successfully recruited three new members of full time staff into the roles of Clinical Director, Philanthropy Manager and Administration Manager – who are only members of paid staff.
+Help Counselling successfully recruited new members of full time staff into the roles of Clinical Director, and Philanthropy Manager – who are our only members of paid staff.

 Thelma Mathews joins Help as our Clinical Director.
 Thelma has worked in mental health for over 20 years, first between 1995-2000 as a volunteer with The Samaritans.
 During this time she completed a PGCert in Psychodynamic Counselling and a PGDip in Counselling and Psychotherapy.
 Thelma joined Off Centre as a volunteer in 2000 and shortly after was employed as a counsellor there.
 She rose to become the Director of Clinical Services leading a team of 14 qualified counsellors and therapists.
 To contact Thelma, please email [email protected] or call 07767 114155.

 Samantha Evans joins Help Counselling as our Philanthropy Manager.
 She is a skilled, creative and effective fundraiser who has worked at Crisis, The Caspari Foundation and Borderline charities and who developed a passion for fundraising whilst volunteering at a school in Kenya and developing a cross-cultural relationship with a school in the UK.
 To contact Samantha, please email [email protected] or call 07483 162339.